 Your market segment:

 People often have strong opinions about what is the “right way”.
-The one and only “right way” is to consider as many factors that affect your market in terms of supply and demand, both internal and external, as you can and make an informed judgement call.
+The one and only “right way” is to consider as many factors that affect your market in terms of supply and demand, both internal and external, as you can and then make an informed judgement call.

 Surely you can’t be a generalist on your own? :